Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Nokia Siemens Networks refuses to disclose data

-Workers' representatives of Siemens and Nokia from Germany, Finland, Austria, Belgium and Spain met at the European Metalworkers’ Federation (EMF) in Brussels on 14th February 2007.
-Although the merger of the network divisions took place on 1st April 2007 (see report in EWC News 2/2006), the works councils didn’t get any reliable figures or business documents from management in order to be able to form an opinion about the consequences.
+Workers' representatives of Siemens and Nokia from Germany, Finland, France, Belgium, Spain and Austria met at the European Metalworkers’ Federation (EMF) in Brussels on 14 February 2007.
+Although the merger of the network divisions took place on 1st April 2007, the works councils didn’t get any reliable figures or financial documents from management in order to be able to form an opinion about the consequences.
 10 - 15 % of the 60,000 workers of this joint venture are to be cut.
 In a press release the management was criticized for its lack of transparency.
 There isn't a European works council for Nokia Siemens Networks (NSN) till now yet, at present the coordination committee of the EMF is representing workers' interests.

 BNP Paribas informs EWC very late